SANTONLA/SANTONLA/README.md

 - 👋 Hi, This is @SANTONLAR

-- 👀 I’m interested in SQL, Matlab, R Studio; Github; Machine learning tips.
+- 👀 I’m interested in SQL, Matlab, R Studio, python; Github; Machine learning tips.

 - 🌱 I’m currently learning python.
 You will see some of my exercises in the repository.